leonardocfwd/stmtprocessor/README.md

 This is an Angular app which takes a MTF940 file and processes it, returning two possible outputs:

 * Success, if all records are valid;
-* Error, if records contain duplicated references and/or incorrect end balances.
+* Error with detailed info, if records contain duplicated references and/or incorrect end balances.

 ### Usage